-nange in Id Balance (1) Principal debt payments are reported as budgetary expenditures in the year payment is made.
-For GAAP purposes debt payments are not expenses, but are applied toward the reduction of debt. \$ 141,084 Encumbrances for fixed asset purchases are reported as expenses in the year the orders are placed for budgetary purposes.
+nange in id Balance (1) Principal debt payments are reported as budgetary expenditures in the year payment is made.
+For GAAP purposes debt payments are not expenses, but are applied toward the reduction of debt. \$ 145,976 Encumbrances for fixed asset purchases are reported as expenses in the year the orders are placed for budgetary purposes.
 For GAAP purpose, these purchases are capitalized in the year received.
-34,798 Depreciation expense is not recorded on the budgetary basis of accounting.
+37,906 Depreciation expense is not recorded on the budgetary basis of accounting.
 For GAAP purpose, capitalized assets are depreciated on a straight line basis over their respective useful lives.
-(140,207) Gain on sale of asset is not recorded on the budgetary basis of accounting.
-For GAAP purposes, it is revenue in the year recognized.
-43,937 Net increase in fund balance - budget to GAAP 79,612 (2) The amount reported as "fund balance" on the budgetary basis of accounting derives from the basis of accounting used in preparing the
+(166,662) Capital projects approved in the current year budget are reported as expenses in the year the fund are designated by voter election.
+For GAAP purposes, expense are recorded when actual invoices are received.
+170,000 Net increase in fund balance - budget to GAAP 187,220